z33bs/xamarin-forms-mvvm-adaptor/README.md

 | :--------------------------------------------------: | :--------------------------------------------------: |
 | ![ScreenShot iOS](XamarinFormsMvvmAdaptor/Art/Screenshot_Word.png) | ![ScreenShot Droid](XamarinFormsMvvmAdaptor/Art/Screenshot_Hips.png) |

-WordJumble demonstrates the [Vanilla implementation](#Vanilla-implementation) of the XamarinFormsMvvmAdaptor.
-Specifically:
+WordJumble demonstrates both flavours of the XamarinFormsMvvmAdaptor.
+When [browsing the code](/tree/master/SampleApps/WordJumble), look for the conditional compilation symbol `#if WITH_DI` for the the [DI flavour](#DI-implementation) of XamarinFormsMvvmAdaptor.
+If building the app, be aware of what configuration you are building.

+This app demonstrates:

 * Initialising the Navigation Controller
 * Push a page onto the stack from the view-model